 While corporations and LLCs are some of the most common business structures (especially for those in foreign countries establishing U.S. subsidiaries), other types of entities could be suitable for your business.
 Examples include:

 With so many options to start your business, you might have questions about which structure will most benefit you.
 A business formation lawyer in Denver can explain the best choice for your business and represent you through the entire formation process.
+For those outside of the United States, our lawyers are experienced in international law to help you in establishing your business.

 Our team provides legal services for those looking to form a business, assisting with matters such as: